lucyjanetetlow/cdcssg.github.io/information/financial/financial_help.md

 ## Carer's Allowance

-If you care for someone who receives DLA for more than 35 hours a week, you will also qualify for Carer's Allowance.
+If you care for someone who receives DLA for more than 35 hours a week, you may also qualify for Carer's Allowance.
 This *is* taxable, and can affect other benefits, but is much easier to apply for than DLA.

 See the [gov.uk Carer's Allowance](https://www.gov.uk/carers-allowance) pages for more details.